 Why Use Change Data Capture?

-Change Data Capture is a potent technique to identify and capture changes in a database in real time.
+CDC is a powerful technique that all companies must use for tracking and capturing real-time changes made to their database.
 It allows streaming data from your primary database to other destinations, be it data warehouses, data lakes, or analytics dashboards.
 Here’s how CDC will benefit organizations:

-• CDC ensures that any changes in your database are copied continuously to multiple destinations like data warehouses, data lakes, or secondary databases that provide real-time data consistency and availability.
+CDC ensures that any changes made to your database are synced continuously through pipelines to multiple destinations such as data warehouses, data lakes, or any secondary databases that provide real-time data consistency and availability.

 Cost-Effectiveness

-• With CDC, your data warehouse always captures the latest changes, giving you the ability to do real-time analytics and get a competitive advantage by making decisions with fresher data.
+With CDC, your data warehouse consistently captures the latest changes, enabling you to perform real-time analytics and gain a competitive advantage by making informed decisions with fresher data.

 Higher Operational Efficiency

-• Its ability also supports streaming updates to online data stores where production systems like Machine Learning models or search indexes are always current.
+Its ability also supports streaming updates to online data stores, where production systems such as machine learning models or search indexes are always current.

 Compliance and Auditing